 My rating: 4 of 5 stars

 Claggart’s reason for his hatred of Billy is clandestine.
 He appears to act according to his ego, the conscious mind which Socrates considers as spirit.
-It appears that Claggart’s loathing of Billy becomes inflamed when Billy accidentally spills pea soup on his feet because he considers it to be Billy’s intentional effrontery.
+It seems that Claggart’s loathing of Billy becomes inflamed when Billy accidentally spills pea soup on his feet because he believes it to be Billy’s intentional effrontery.
 Claggart seems to act by his emotions based on the purely abstract reasoning of the mind.
 Therefore, Claggart’s model of reality is a result of his own way of interpreting the situation with his faulty assessment of the character that defiles his mind with dangerous antipathy toward the youth.

 Captain Vere, a figure of authority that convenes both Billy and Claggart on the subject of alleged mutiny as instigated by Billy, represents the ethical mind, the superego, the reason.
-He acts as an executor of justice to gird up the loins of discipline among his crew in the midst of the revolutionary wars on the sea.
+He acts as an executor of justice to gird up the loins of discipline among his crew amid the revolutionary wars on the sea.
 Vere feels that Billy is innocent; however, when Billy hits Claggart to death at his false accusation of him as a mutiny leader, Vere is convinced of Billy’s alleged guilt and orders his execution by hanging.
 In a way, Vere represents an amoral authority figure dealing with individual citizens or subjects according to law and order minus spirits and appetites.